silviucpp/erlcass/README.md

 ##### v2.3 (Not released yet - master)

 - Removed the necessity of gen_server calls for prepared statements.
 Observed this as being a bottleneck under heavy load.
+- Removed from erlcass module all methods starting with uuid_* and date_from_epoch/1, time_from_epoch/1, date_time_to_epoch/2.
+  Instead this functions you can use the one from erlcass_uuid and erlcass_time modules.

 ##### v2.2